xiix0/scam/README.md

-Q:	What do they call the alphabet in Arkansas?
+Q:	What do you call a blind, deaf-mute, quadraplegic Virginian?
-A:	The impossible dream.
+A:	Trustworthy.